How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 Individualized Education Programs can be extremely confusing sometimes.
 There are many moving parts and pieces that need to be carefully observed, modified, and completed on a daily and weekly basis.

 While the teachers within your child’s school can speak with one another daily, you may not have as much access.
-If a goal doesn’t seem to fit the needs of your child, it’s your place to question it and make sure they are meeting your child’s educational needs in the least restrictive environment.
+If a goal doesn’t seem to fit your child’s needs, it’s your place to question it and ensure they are meeting your child’s educational needs in the least restrictive environment.

 The best way to have your concerns taken seriously is to learn and use a Parent Concerns Letter and pair it with the PWN.